Thamesssa/Thamesssa/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Learn More About Web Applications and Software development
+- 🥅 2024 Goals: Learn More About Web Applications, Software development and AI

 ### Connect with me: